sweet-little-adder/BNV/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## NOTE
 Due to busy project timeline.
-The Frontend was created with figma tailwind generator for quick mock up purpose, will debug or rewrite later.
+The Frontend was created with figma tailwind generator(its not that great: https://www.figma.com/community/plugin/1049994768493726219 ) for quick mock up purpose, will debug or rewrite later.
 Only the Hero component was written by hand instead of generator plug in.

 For backend store jwt token in mongoDB to identify user.